 Advocacy for adults with M.E.

-For a referral to this service, please contact our Crisis, Advocacy and Support Service.
+For a referral to this service, please contact our Information, Support and Advocacy Service.
 You can also download Action for M.E. resources that support self-advocacy:

 - This is M.E. in Word and PDF versions can be used by people with M.E./CFS to help their carer or other professional understand how M.E. impacts them, and the best ways to support them

 - Nothing about M.E. without me supports you to understand your rights, identify the issue and how it is affecting you, and set out your goals and the actions needed to achieve them.

 Advocacy is "taking action to help people say what they want, secure their rights, represent their interests and obtain services they need.
 Advocates and advocacy providers work in partnership with the people they support and take their side.
 Advocacy promotes social inclusion, equality and social justice," as defined by the Advocacy Code of Practice.

 A client we supported in November 2020 told us: